MENTAL HEALTH

 We have ensured that all their sites have adequate information on their H & S Board regarding the issue and clear details of who to contact if they have anxieties, stress or concerns in total confidence.

 In November 2019, Murraywood Construction Limited also signed the Building Mental Health Charter as a supported.
-This means that we, as a company, are dedicated to creating awareness and aid those suffering from Mental Ill Health.
+This means that we, as a company, are dedicated to creating awareness and aiding those suffering from Mental Health issues.